Mick Jagger

 Mick Jagger and L'Wren Scott

-Jagger lived with this woman, who was 24 years his junior, in a de facto marriage for nearly thirteen years until he met young ballerina Melanie Hamrick.
+Jagger lived with Scott, who was 24 years his junior, in a de facto marriage for nearly thirteen years until he met young ballerina Melanie Hamrick.
 In 2016, she gave birth to his eighth child, Deveraux Octavian Basil.

 With Melanie Hamrick